MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 ## Enemy Bases

-### Scenario: I can move a commander to an enemy base
-GIVEN I am a player
+**Scenario: I can move a commander to an enemy base** GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base
-AND I see button(s) which would allow me to move commander(s) to this location WHEN I click one to move the desired commander to that location THEN I will see that commander's card image
+AND I see button(s) which would allow me to move living commander(s) to this location WHEN I click one to move the desired commander to that location THEN I will see that commander's card image
 AND I will see that commander's life total
 AND I will no longer have the ability to move that commander to that location AND that commander will no longer be displayed at any other location

-### Scenario: I initiate an enemy base turn
+**Scenario: I initiate an enemy base turn**
 GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base
 AND that enemy base has more than 0 life total
-WHEN I begin their turn
+AND there is at least one living commander at this base WHEN I begin their turn
 THEN the enemy base UI will expand to display a card AND they will cast a spell or perform an attack

-### Scenario: An enemy base takes an additional action
-GIVEN I am a player
+**Scenario: An enemy base takes an additional action** GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base